snackdriven/meh-trics/README-PLAYWRIGHT-MCP.md

 ### Prerequisites

-1. Ensure you have Node.js installed
+1. Ensure you have Node.js and Bun installed.
-2. Install Playwright dependencies: `npm run playwright:install`
+2. Install Playwright dependencies: `bun run playwright:install` (assuming `playwright:install` is a script in your `package.json`)
-3. Install browser binaries: `npm run playwright:install-deps`
+3. Install browser binaries: `bun run playwright:install-deps` (assuming `playwright:install-deps` is a script, or use `bunx playwright install --with-deps`)

 ### Configuration Files